 This document is organized around the larger themes and format of the citywide Seattle Design Guidelines with distinct topics and directives specific to the University District neighborhood.
-Photos and graphics that illustrate selected guidelines are presented, in addition to the text which explains design intent and/or provides background information.
-All images not individually credited are OPCD file photos.
+Photos and graphics that illustrate selected guidelines are presented, in addition to the text which explains design intent and/ or provides background information.
+All images Photos not individually credited are OPCD file City of Seattle file photos.